red5pro/streaming-html5/static/lib/red5pro/docs/whep-client.md

 ### endpoint

-* If the `endpoint` is defined, the SDK will attempt to make `POST` requests with a JSON body representing each individual report.
+* If the `endpoint` is defined with a URL, the SDK will attempt to make `POST` requests with a JSON body representing each individual report.
-* If the `endpoint` is left `undefined`, the SDK will post metadata with type `stats-report` on the underlying message transport (DataChannel) if available.
+* If the `endpoint` is set to `data-channel` or `undefined`, the SDK will post metadata with type `stats-report` on the underlying message transport (DataChannel) if available.
-* If the `endpoint` is set to `null`, the SDK will only emit events with the metadata on the `WebRTC.StatsReport` event.
+* If the `endpoint` is set to `event-transport` or `null`, the SDK will only emit events with the metadata on the `WebRTC.StatsReport` event.

 ### additionalHeaders